yildizdb/yildiz/README.md

-# yildiz - HTTP Hyper Relations on MySQL
+# yildiz - HTTP graph layer on top of MySQL

-high performance relations (Graph) database on top of MySQL
+high performance graph database on top of MySQL

 ## Features